Introduction

 Getting Started

-Start by creating the Refine app using the create refine-app CLI tool.
+Start by creating the Refine app with the create refine-app CLI tool.

 npm create refine-app@latest refine-supabase-auth